100askTeam/100ask_lvgl_docs/docs/details/widgets/table.rst

 The width of the columns can be set with :cpp:expr:`lv_table_set_column_width(table, col_id, width)`.
-The overall width of the Table object will be set to the sum of columns widths.
+The overall width of the Table Widget will be set to the sum of columns widths.

-The height is calculated automatically from the cell styles (font, padding etc) and the number of rows.
+Height is calculated automatically from the cell styles (font, padding etc) and the number of rows.

 .. raw:: html